2020 OFRC YOUTH CAMPS

 It’s nearly identical to our traditional Youth Camp registration process (which can be found below).
 We ask that you write/type in “CIT Program” in the Special Request section.
 After receiving your registration and payment, we will follow up with additional program information, including transportation details.

-Tent/Cabin Groupmate Request Policy – UPDATED FOR THE 2019 SEASON
+Tent/Cabin Groupmate Request Policy – UPDATED JANUARY 2019

 - Families may request up to two campers to be in the same group as their child, with the children being within one year of age of each other.
 We will do our very best to honor all groupmate requests, but due to other family’s requests, age and grade breakdowns and dates of registration, we cannot 100% guarantee that all group requests will be granted.
 If you request more than two groupmates, we will simply honor your first two listed.

 - For more information, please review our detailed Tent/Cabin Groupmate Request Policy by CLICKING HERE.

 - Cancellations and refunds must be requested in writing.